hiraeth-php/turso/README.md

 `composer require hiraeth/turso`

+## Testing

+If you want to test and play around with this, follow these instructions:

+1. Clone this repository: `git clone https://github.com/hiraeth-php/turso.git`
+2. Change directory: `cd turso`
+3. On Linux (only?): `chmod 666:666 test/data/sqld`
+4. Run in docker: `docker compose up`
+5. Execute: `php test/index.php`

+> NOTE: Step #3 above seems to be necessary for some permission issues with docker on Linux.
+Basically, internally the LibSQL server docker image creates and `sqld` user/group (with id 666).
+The folder it writes to needs to have this uid and gid for the database to initialize properly and write.

 ## Basic Usage

 In Hiraeth you can configure a default database connection by adding the following to your `.env`: